jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 Would you like to know how to make a Python Test Driven Development environment automatically on a computer with

 * :ref:`MacOS, Linux or Windows with Subsystem for Linux?<how to make a Python Test Driven Development environment automatically>` or
-* :ref:`Windows without Windows Subsystem Linux<how to make a Python Test Driven Development environment automatically on Windows without WSL>`
+* :ref:`Windows without Windows Subsystem Linux<how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux>`

 -----